 - Engineers and technical staff wishing to increase their knowledge in the field of hybrid powertrain and to improve their understanding of the associated stakes.

-- To initiate participants to the bases of hybrid and electric vehicles.
+- his course provides a deeper knowledge on the bases of hybrid and electric vehicles.

-- To know the main technical and economical stakes, the basic associated vocabulary, the proposed technologies and the expected fuel economy improvements.
+- know the main technical and economical stakes, the basic associated vocabulary, the proposed technologies and the expected fuel economy improvements,

-- To know the main components and technical ways to build an HEV.
+- know the main components and technical ways to build an HEV.